hoodaajay99/cryptography-openssl-kernel-crypto/docs/04-Cryptography-Introduction/02-What-is-Cryptography.md

 - Data Stealing and Privacy

-Many apps on comuting devices like Smartphones use cryptography to hide stealing of uses data leading to Privacy concerns.
+Many apps on computing devices like Smartphones use cryptography to hide stealing of uses data leading to Privacy concerns.

 - Spying Devices and Bots